-For that reason, doctors always give the lowest doses possible for the shortest amount of time possible, says Dr. Onel.
+For that reason, doctors always give the lowest doses possible for the shortest amount of time possible, Dr. Onel says.

-Doctors should also test children for tuberculosis before starting TNF inhibitors (i.e. etanercept, infliximab or adalimumab).
+Doctors should test children for tuberculosis before starting TNF inhibitors (i.e., adalimumab, etanercept or golimumab).
 Children who take TNF inhibitors also have a greater risk of fungal infections, though the risk is low, says Dr. Onel.
-“However, fungal infections in children who take TNF inhibitors may look very different than in children not taking those medications and may be missed,” she says.
-That means people who encounter infected children may be exposed and not even know it.
+“However, fungal infections in children who take TNF inhibitors may look very different than in children not taking those medications and may be missed.”

-Cough is a key symptom in fungal infections.
-So, if a child on a TNF inhibitor develops a bad cough that doesn’t go away, doctors should consider the possibility of a fungal infection, as well as other common childhood infections, says Dr. Onel.
+Cough is a key symptom of fungal infections.
+So if a child on a TNF inhibitor develops a bad cough that doesn’t go away, doctors should consider the possibility of a fungal infection as well as other common childhood infections, says Dr. Onel.

-Cough is also a symptom of the coronavirus, along with fever and shortness of breath, so tell your child's doctor right away if you notice any of these symptoms.
+Cough is also one symptom of the coronavirus, along with fever and shortness of breath, so tell your child’s doctor right away if you notice any of these symptoms.

 Limiting Your Child's Risk

 Parents can help protect their children by making sure they receive age-appropriate immunizations, including an annual flu shot, with one important exception: Children taking corticosteroids should avoid live vaccines (including the chickenpox vaccine, MMR vaccines or the nasal flu vaccine) because they increase your child’s risk of illness.
-Other immunizations, such as the hepatitis A, hepatitis B, meningitis and Gardasil® vaccines, are all safe.
+Other immunizations, such as the hepatitis A, hepatitis B, meningitis and the human papillomavirus vaccine, are all safe.
 Additionally, parents should ensure that all members of the household, including themselves, get immunized to reduce the exposure risk for their children with arthritis.

-Regularly disinfecting frequently touched household surfaces such doorknobs and faucets can also help.
-Dr. Onel recommends requesting that other shared surfaces– the barre in your daughter’s ballet class, the wrestling mats in the school gym, for example –be cleaned as well.
+Regularly disinfecting frequently touched household surfaces such doorknobs and faucets might also help.
+Dr. Onel recommends requesting that other shared surfaces — the barre in your daughter’s ballet class, the wrestling mats in the school gym, for example — be cleaned, as well.

 “It’s also important for parents to discuss frequent colds or infections with their child’s rheumatologist so they can decide if medication needs to be changed or if further immunologic evaluation would be helpful,” says Dr. Mannion.